-thelifeofhannah-deactivated2011 asked: Why believe in God when it's so obvious that he doesn't exist?
+thelifeofhannah-deactivated2011 said: Why believe in God when it's so obvious that he doesn't exist?
 Not only does the Bible contain numerous contradictions, factual errors, and impossibilities, but it's also incredibly hateful, and it paints God as a vile, wrathful, monstrous being who only cares about being worshipped and praised, and who doesn't care about all of the people who are suffering through more than they can bear.

 It's like Epicurus's famously said: "Is God willing to prevent evil, but not able?
 Then he is not omnipotent.
 Is he able, but not willing?
 Then he is malevolent.
 Is he both able and willing?
 Then whence cometh evil?
 Is he neither able nor willing?
 Then why call him God?"
 In other words, according to your religion, God can do anything, no matter how impossible it seems to us, correct?
 Therefore, God could get rid of evil without taking away our free will, even though that seems impossible to us.
 Yet he doesn't do that, which means that he himself must be evil, since he doesn't care one bit about the thousands of people who are suffering as a result of the existence of evil, so why worship him and call him "God" at all?

 I mean, can you even prove that God exists?
 If not, then why believe in him at all?
 Seriously, think about it.